Antix-Development/SOS/postmortem.md

 - Can be z-ordered.

 Eventually I fabricated some code that met all of my requirements in roughly 30 lines of JavaScript code.
 I consider this very good code and was really pleased that I managed to get animation over time implemented.

 <br>

 ## Procedurally generated backgrounds

 As mentioned previously, I already had all of the code required for this functionality created whilst working on the abandonned civilization prototype.

-Given more time I would have added some code to recolor the background tile-set between attack waves, but I was bogged down on the final day bug hunting and madly trying to get some other features implemented.
+Given more time I would have added some code to recolor the background tile-set between attack waves, but I was bogged down on the final day bug hunting and madly trying to get some other crucial features implemented.

 <br>